geoserver/geoserver.github.io/_posts/2023-10-15-geoserver-2-24-0-released.md

 The tuning is not complete, more optimizations are possible.
 Interested?
 Andrea Aime is the contact point for this work.

-### Revised Security Policy and CVE handling

-Jody Garnett (GeoCat) is leading an initiative to work in a more controlled way with security researchers who assess GeoServer for vulnerabilities.
-The improvement to the policy can be found in the SECURITY.md file included in every release, and allow us to manage our own CVE numbers.

-Please see [GSIP 220](https://github.com/geoserver/geoserver/wiki/GSIP-220) for all the details.
-We welcome your feedback.

 ## Release notes

 (Including the changes made in 2.24-RC, the release candidate)